fbieberly/ORBCOMM-receiver/README.md

 - tles: a list of lists of the tle lines for each satellite (in the order of the sats list)
 - timestamp: unix time of the start of the recording
 - samples: a numpy complex64 array of the samples
+- lat: the latitude of the receiver when the samples were recorded
+- lon: the longitude of the receiver when the samples were recorded
+- alt: the elevation of the receiver when the samples were recorded

 Look at the mat_file_explorer.py script to see an example of how to access the metadata.